 Engaging students and faculty across departmental boundaries, OISE has 17 research centres and institutes.
-OISE's EDU-Cs and EDU-Ds are described in Section 5.7. above.
-In this section, we describe OISE's only EDU-B, the Dr. Eric Jackman Institute of Child Study (JICS)-a research institute that includes a Laboratory School.
+In this section, we describe OISE's only EDU B, the Dr. Eric Jackman Institute of Child Study (JICS)-a research institute that includes a Laboratory School.